Czech lawmakers reject petrol tax cut, averting coalition dispute

 Babis, leader of the second strongest coalition party ANO, had called the tax cut a windfall for petrol distribution firms that would not translate to lower prices at the pumps.

-Sobotka said after the vote on Wednesday that lawmakers had not realised the budget impact of the tax change.
+Sobotka said after the vote on Wednesday that lawmakers had not realized the budget impact of the tax change.

 The fuel tax cut was planned around the assumption that it would spur sales at Czech pumps to drivers in transit from west to eastern Europe, bringing in new revenue to offset the cut.
 Babis rejected those assumptions.